GoogleCloudPlatform/community/tutorials/monitoring-iot-data-grafana/index.md

 ## Prerequisites

-This tutorial assumes that you're using an Unix operating system.
+This tutorial assumes that you're using a Unix-like operating system.

-This tutorial also requires an [ESP32 board](https://www.espressif.com/en/products/socs/esp32).
+This tutorial requires an [ESP32 board](https://www.espressif.com/en/products/socs/esp32).

 This tutorial requires the Arduino IDE, so make sure that you have it installed and set up for ESP32 usage.
 If you need help, you can follow
 [this tutorial](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/).